How well can superconducting nanowire single-photon detectors resolve photon number?: Results

-In order to compare the oscilloscope measurement, which utilizes PCA to show us the best method to retrieve photon-number information, we also recorded a two-dimensional histogram of rising and falling edge using a time tagger with a time resolution of $1.5~\mathrm{ps}$ on the same commercial SNSPD.
+In a recent study, the relative time difference between a trigger signal and the rising edge as well as the falling edge was observed in a two-dimensional histogram using a time tagger~\cite{sauer2023resolving}.
+In order to compare our oscilloscope measurement (utilizing PCA to show us the best method to retrieve photon-number information) with the method from Ref.~\cite{sauer2023resolving}, we also recorded a two-dimensional histogram of rising and falling edge using a time tagger with a time resolution of $<1.9~\mathrm{ps}$ on the same commercial SNSPD.
 In the end this needs less data analysis to show photon-number resolution and is thus more application-oriented.
-We use the same experimental setup (shown in Fig.~\ref{fig:setup}), except with a time tagger that records the relative time differences from trigger signal to the rising and falling edge of the trace.
-The photon-number resolution depends on the voltage threshold of the SNSPD output signal.
+We use the same experimental setup shown in Fig.~\ref{fig:setup}, except with a time tagger that records the relative time differences from trigger signal to the rising and falling edge of the trace.
+The photon-number resolution depends on the voltage threshold of the time tagger.
 We find that at half peak height (corresponding to $185~\mathrm{mV}$) the separation between photon numbers is best.
-This is also consistent with the oscilloscope data, where at half peak height the separation between different events is largest (compare left inset in Fig.~\ref{fig:traces}).
-Afterwards, we plot the complete data set in a two-dimensional histogram (compare Fig.~\ref{fig:pca_2dhist}(c)), find the optimal projection angle of $\beta=1.1^{\circ}$ and plot the distributions for different mean photon numbers shown in Fig.~\ref{fig:pca_2dhist}(d).
+Afterwards, we plot the complete data set recorded with the time tagger in a two-dimensional histogram (see Fig.~\ref{fig:pca_2dhist}(c)), find the optimal projection angle ($\beta=1.1^{\circ}$), and plot the distributions for different mean photon numbers (see Fig.~\ref{fig:pca_2dhist}(d)).
+Comparing the resulting distributions in Fig.~\ref{fig:pca_2dhist}(b) and Fig.~\ref{fig:pca_2dhist}(d) reveals a very similar performance.

+In order to visualize why the two methods lead to similar results, we show an electrical output signal of the SNSPD in Fig.~\ref{fig:traces} and highlight the key features for photon-number resolution as identified by the PCA.
+In the insets of Fig.~\ref{fig:traces}, we show an average over 20 SNSPD traces for different photon-number events as identified by the PCA.
+An increased photon number correlates with a reduced time difference between a trigger signal and the rising edge.
+This is consistent with previous studies where the rising edge was observed in order to show photon-number resolution using an SNSPD~\cite{cahall2017multi,nicolich2019universal,endo2021quantum,sempere-llagostera2022reducing,davis2022improved,sauer2023resolving}.

+Additionally, we see that an increased photon number also correlates with a reduced peak amplitude.
+This appears to contradict earlier work which showed a slight increase in peak amplitude~\cite{cahall2017multi}.
+However, their experiment included readout electronics with a high bandwidth amplifier, which essentially converts high-speed events to higher amplitudes.
+In contrast, due to our cabling and amplifiers with limited bandwidth, our readout electronics effectively contains an additional low-pass filter, penalizing higher-speed features in the trace.